What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help?

 What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help? | Capitol Physical Therapy | Washington DC Physical Therapists

-If you’ve ever noticed a smooth bump form on one of your bones, you might have a bone spur.
+Have you ever noticed a smooth bump forming on one of your bones?

 But what exactly are bone spurs, how do they form, and how can orthopedic physical therapy help?